dequelabs/axe-core/doc/API.md

 #### axe.commons.dom.getComposedParent

-Get an element's parent in the composed tree
+Get an element's parent in the flattened tree

 ##### Synopsis